Eczema Aaron Secrest Eczema Aaron Secrest

 Keratosis pilaris (chicken skin)

-Keratosis pilaris (KP or “chicken skin”) happens when hair follicles get plugged, usually on the upper arms, thighs, bottom, or cheeks.
-It feels rough and bumpy but is easy to treat with the right over-the-counter acid-based moisturizers.
+Keratosis pilaris (KP or “chicken skin”) happens when hair follicles get clogged, usually on the arms, thighs, bottom, or cheeks.
+It feels rough and bumpy but often improves with over-the-counter acid-based moisturizers.

 Read More